 We recognise the individual needs of each of our young people, and our Alternative Education Programs may benefit them by:

 - Supporting them to re-engage with their education;

 - Building their literacy, life and employability skills;

 - Improving their education, training and/or employment goals to break the cycle of disengagement.

-Our Alternative Education Programs are aimed to help year 11 and 12 school students who are unable, for a variety of reasons, to meaningfully engage in mainstream educational activities and are educationally at-risk.
+Our Alternative Education Programs are aimed at supporting year 11 and 12 school students who are unable, for a variety of reasons, to meaningfully engage in mainstream educational activities and are educationally at-risk.

-Our ILLS and RPYP programs operate from our sites in Midland, Mirrabooka and Joondalup in Western Australia.
+Our ILLS and RPYP programs operate from our offices in Midland, Mirrabooka and Joondalup, Western Australia.

-Our XLR8 and Mentor4U programs operate from our sites in Cannington and Fremantle in Western Australia.
+Our XLR8 and Mentor4U programs operate from our office in Cannington, Western Australia.